awsdocs/aws-doc-sdk-examples/dotnetv3/cross-service/S3ObjectLambdaFunction/README.md

 Refer to [Create an S3 Object Lambda Access Point](https://docs.aws.amazon.com/AmazonS3/latest/userguide/tutorial-s3-object-lambda-uppercase.html#ol-upper-step6)

-Create Access Point
+Create Access Point, give it a Name (ex: tutorial-access-point), Choose the Bucket we created earlier and select the Network Origin as Internet.

 ![step-13](images/step-13.png)

-Create Object Lambda Access Point
+Create Object Lambda Access Point,

+Give it a Name (ex: tutorial-object-lambda-accesspoint), Choose the Access Point we created in the previous step,

 ![step-14](images/step-14.png)

+For S3 APIs, to retrieve objects from the S3 bucket for Lambda function to process, select GetObject and choose the Lambda we deployed.

 ![step-15](images/step-15.png)

 And leave the rest as default click "Create Object Lambda Access Point".